ahope/iot_clock/README.md

 #### Challenge 2: Memory!!!

 Finally!
 I shoved enough on the board and was sloppy enough with the planning that we ran out of memory!
 I knew this would happen, but wasn't quite sure when.
 So, now that we've got all the pieces, time to organize it so we can swap things out rather than keep in memory all the time.

+### Finalizing

+I'm having tons of ideas for now, and just want something working with loose ends tied up.
+So I'm not going to debug the complex weather thing, I'm just going to make what I have work by cleaning it up.

+That means I end up with:

+* 2 Displays: One for Spotify, one for the clock
+* 3 data sources:
+    - Display: which thing to display
+    - color: which color to show things in
+    - spotify: the messages coming from MQTT/IFTTT

 # Debugging